Spectral Metric and Einstein Functionals: Introduction

 \subsection{An overview of the field}

-An eminent spectral scheme that generates geometric objects on manifolds such as volume, scalar curvature, and other scalar combinations of curvature tensors and their derivatives {\it prima facie} is the small-time asymptotic expansion of the (localised) trace of heat kernel \cite{Gi84,Gi04}.
+An eminent spectral scheme that generates geometric objects on manifolds such as volume, scalar curvature, and other scalar combinations of curvature tensors and their derivatives \textit{prima facie} is the small-time asymptotic expansion of the (localised) trace of heat kernel \cite{Gi84,Gi04}.
 This has many diverse applications in mathematics and in physics, mostly in the context of general relativity and its generalisations.

 Using the Mellin transform, the coefficients of this expansion can be transmuted into certain values or residues of the (localised) zeta function of the Laplacian.
-In turn, they can be expressed using the Wodzicki residue $\wres$ (also known as noncommutative residue), which is a unique normalised transient state on the algebra of pseudo-differential operators ($\Psi$DO) on a complex vector bundle $E$ over a compact manifold $M$ of dimension $n\geq 2$ \cite{Gu85,Wo87}.
+In turn, they can be expressed using the Wodzicki residue $\mathcal{W}$ (also known as noncommutative residue), which is a unique (up to multiplication by a constant) tracial state on the algebra of pseudo-differential operators ($\Psi $DO) on a complex vector bundle $E$ over a compact manifold $M$ of dimension $n\geq 2$ \cite{Gu85,Wo87}.
 For the oriented manifold $M$ it is given up to multiplicative constant by a simple integral formula,

-where $tr$ is the trace over endomorphisms of the bundle $E$ at any given point of $M$, $\sigma_{-n}(P)$ is the symbol of order $-n$ of a pseudodifferential operator $P$ and ${\mathcal V}_\xi$ denotes the volume form on the unit sphere.
-The name `residue' comes from the fact that it is indeed a residue (at $z\!=\!1$) of the $\zeta$-function associated to $P$ \cite{G-BVF01}.
+where $tr$ is the trace over endomorphisms of the bundle $E$ at any given point of $M$, $\sigma _{-n}(P)$ is the symbol of order $-n$ of a pseudodifferential operator $P$ and ${\mathcal V}_{\xi}$ denotes the volume form on the unit sphere.
+The name `residue' comes from the fact that it is indeed a residue (at $z\!=\!1$) of the $\zeta $-function associated to $P$ \cite{G-BVF01}.
 In this paper, for simplicity, we focus only on closed oriented $M$ of even dimension $n=2m$.
-In this case, for a Riemannian manifold $M$ equipped with a metric tensor $g$ and the (scalar) Laplacian $\Delta$ one has, \beq \wres\,( \Delta^{-m})= v_{n-1} \, vol(M), \eeq and a {\it localized} form, a functional of $f \in C^\infty(M)$, \beq (f) := \wres\,(f \Delta^{-m})= v_{n-1} \int_M f~vol_g, \eeq where
+In this case, for a Riemannian manifold $M$ equipped with a metric tensor $g$ and the (scalar) Laplacian $\Delta $ one has,